-Damia Garcia ’19 is the 2018 recipient of the Indiana Outstanding College Student Award by the Indiana Chapter of the American Association of Teachers of Spanish and Portuguese (AATSP) at Valparaiso University.
+Damia Garcia ’19 is the 2018 recipient of the Indiana Outstanding College Student Award by the Indiana Chapter of the American Association of Teachers of Spanish and Portuguese (AATSP).

 “This award serves as proof to me that I chose the right path, the right major,” Garcia said.
 “It also means a lot to my family as a whole, specifically my parents because it is proof to them that all their efforts were worth the hardships.
 And I thank them that they made the choice to speak to me in Spanish at a young age so that I could be able to help others and grow both personally and professionally.”